dmarinhoDKR/dmarinhoDKR/README.md

 ## About Me

-I'm a Computer Engineering student at UNIFACS with a strong interest in backend development, APIs, machine learning, automation, cybersecurity, and mobile applications.
+I'm a Computer Engineering student at UNIFACS with a strong interest in backend development, machine learning, automation, cybersecurity, and mobile applications.

-I enjoy building practical solutions that connect software, data, and real user needs.
-I'm currently looking for internship and junior opportunities where I can keep learning and contribute with solid technical work, curiosity, and consistency.
+I like building software that solves real problems and helps people in practical ways.
+Most of my work so far has involved Python, APIs, data-driven features, and cross-platform applications.
+Right now, I'm looking for internship and junior opportunities where I can keep improving, contribute consistently, and gain hands-on experience with real products.

 - Based in Salvador, Bahia, Brazil
 - Advanced English